1ndevelopment/android-utilities/proot-termux-installer-tool/README.md

 ## Installation

-Just select your distro,
+1] Select your distro
-type in your username and password,
+2] Type in your username and password
-& boot into the selected OS of your choice;
-then follow the prompts to launch from Termux whenever!
+3] Once finished, simply run: run-$os-x11